srahimi1/Koji/README.md

-# App1 - color matching game
+# Koji - color matching game

-Project description file : ProjectNotes.pdf
+A color matching game developed as a hybrid app using JavaScript and Cordova.